 None of them offered handshakes, which was understandable.
 They were noticeably sizing each other up, and Leah wondered if it was just a male thing or was a natural enemy thing.

-"It's a little of both, I suppose," Edward whispered, answering her thoughts again.
+"It's a little of both, I suppose," Edward whispered.

 "How long have you been hunting these beasts?"
 Jasper asked.